 Think of it this way.
-When our parents are glad about something we do to honour of them — that same gladness comes to the heart of Abba Father, Yahuwah.
+When our parents are glad about something we do to honour of them — that same gladness comes to the heart of our Father God.

 So spend time with your parents and seek their input and counsel.
 Patiently listen to them!
 Maintain good communication with them!
+Take the initiative to talk with them!
 You’ll be glad for their counsel, if you are a wise person (Proverbs 1:7,8).

 When a Man’s Ways Please the LORD

-When a man’s ways please the LORD, He maketh even his enemies to be at peace with him.
+When a man’s ways please Yahuwah [the LORD], He makes even his enemies to be at peace with him.
 (Proverbs 16:7)

 Pleasing your parents is also pleasing Yahuwah!
 And as we see in the above passage, when your ways please Yahuwah, He makes even your enemies to be at peace with you!
 This is indeed a blessing!

 In other words, things will be well with you!

 - Please see the companion post: That It May Be Well With You – Part Two